Tetrakern/fictioneer/FILTERS.md

 ---

 ### `apply_filters( 'fictioneer_filter_taxonomy_pills_group', $group, $key, $context )`
-Filters the groups passed to `fictioneer_get_taxonomy_pills(...)` before they are looped and rendered, allowing you to limit the number of taxonomies or randomize the order, for example.
+Filters the groups passed to `fictioneer_get_taxonomy_pills()` before they are looped and rendered, allowing you to limit the number of taxonomies or randomize the order, for example.

-Filters the source array of selected translation strings used in the theme, see `fcntr( $key, $escape )` function in `includes/functions/_utility.php`.
-You cannot translate the whole theme with this, but give it a personal touch.

 **Parameters:**
 * $group (array) – Array of WP_Term objects.